-The goal of this pre-class reading is to orient you to some of the skills and resources that will be the most helpful for navigating finding an article for your Physiology Research Paper Talk.
+The goal of thispage is to orient you to some of the skills and resources that will be the most helpful for navigating finding an article for your Physiology Research Paper Talk.
 This is a review of the information covered in the library session.

 You may have learned these skills and resources in a previous class!
 If that's true for you, then this is a chance to refresh your memory.
 It is worth skimming over the content in this page to prepare for finding sources for your paper.

 This guide is composed of four main sections, with brief descriptions and links to more in depth resources.
 Aside from this guide there are two other resources I would recommend you explore.